holscherj/CMSE202-project/README.md

 ## Instructions for Running the Notebook

 ### Disclaimer: The dataset that we worked with for the regression model is very large.
 After we dropped 2 of the 7 years it contained, it still sits at just over 1 GB of information.
 Running the entire notebook in one go takes an estimated 10-15 minutes.
 Cells that take a particularly large amount of time will indicated here and in the comments of the cell.
+Additionally, since the file was so large, we were unable to add it to GitHub with the current version that we are using.
+As a result, the dataset will need to be downloaded from this link: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/download?datasetVersionNumber=12.
+Thank you.

 ### Run the cells from top to bottom, starting with the necessary imports.
 From there it is pretty self-explanatory.